Vince Champ: Crimes

 Champ followed a consistent pattern in his assaults.
-He sought out his victims inside college buildings.
+He wore a ski mask and gloves while he sought out his victims inside college buildings.
 Each time, he covered the women's heads so they could not identify him, he talked to them during the assault, and he asked each of the women to pray for him afterward.
+Two of the victims said that Champ specifically asked them if they were virgins and at least one woman described her assailant as Caucasian based on Champ's voice due to his "cultured" accent and "intelligent manner" of speaking.